donnay/interesting-octopus/src/pages/blog/VaughMariePendelton.md

 "Just part of the service", Jelan's single eye blinked once, then once again.
 Eebek's eye blinks are like humans shoulder shrugs.

-"Human live birth is such an amazing process, I'm facinated with it since I learned about it at the acedemy.
+"Human live birth is such an amazing process, I'm fascinated with it since I learned about it at the academy.
 So much more invasive than the eggs the Eebek's lay, and protect."

 "Now, take it easy for the next couple days Saraha.
 I know you eager to return to work, but you must give yourself time to recover."